dushyanth31/tailwind-css-starter-blog/data/authors/default.md

 On my ship, the Jolly Roger, ye'll find a treasure trove of information on all manner of topics related to tech and privacy, including the latest news and updates, reviews of the best privacy tools and software, and savvy tips for protecting yer online booty.
 I'm a firm believer that every sailor has the right to privacy and security on the high seas of the internet, and I aim to help my fellow buccaneers navigate these treacherous waters with confidence.
 When I'm not plundering the seas of knowledge, I enjoy reading and playing games, and I'm a staunch supporter of the Linux and open-source communities.

 Thanks for coming aboard, my hearties!
-May ye find the riches of knowledge ye seek on me humble vessel.
+May ye find the riches of knowledge ye seek on my humble vessel.